Used-car retailer Carvana sees significant core earnings for 2023 - NewsBreak

 Used-car retailer Carvana sees significant core earnings for 2023

-May 13 (Reuters) - Carvana Co (CVNA.N) on Friday forecast significant core earnings for 2023, as the online used-car retailer spelled out plans to rein in spending on advertising, expansion and other areas to offset waning demand.
+(Reuters) - Carvana Co on Friday forecast significant core earnings for 2023, as the online used-car retailer spelled out plans to rein in spending on advertising, expansion and other areas to offset waning demand.

 Shares of the company, known for its car vending machines, were up 12.9% after the bell.